GENERAL ADMISSION REQUIREMENTS

-4. Copy of a valid government-issued picture identification:
+- Copy of a valid government-issued picture identification.

-- Documents from non-English speaking countries must be translated into English and evaluated by an approved educational evaluator service attesting that the diploma/degree or credits earned are equivalent to a diploma/degree/credits earned at an accredited institution in the U.S.
+- Documents from non-English speaking countries, under applicant’s expense (as shown on fee schedule), must be translated into English and evaluated by an approved educational evaluator service attesting that the diploma/degree/or credits earned are equivalent to a diploma/degree/credits earned at an accredited institution in the U.S.

 - Applicants will not be required to provide proof of high school graduation when they provide verification (official transcripts) of college credits or an earned degree from an accredited institution recognized by the United States Department of Education.

-- Documents from non-English speaking countries must be translated into English and evaluated by an approved educational evaluator service attesting that the diploma/degree or credits earned are equivalent to a diploma/degree or credits earned at an accredited institution in the U.S.
+- Documents from non-English speaking countries must be translated into English and evaluated by an approved educational evaluator service attesting that the diploma/degree/or credits earned are equivalent to a diploma/degree/credits earned at an accredited institution in the U.S.

 - An applicant may be required to provide additional information as part of the “verification” process, which may occur during the period leading to enrollment.
-Any documents requested by the Admissions Office, Financial Department or Registrar’s Office must be submitted within 30 days after the start date.
+Any documents requested by Admissions, Financial department or the Registrar’s Office must be submitted within 30 days after the start date.
 If the required documentation is not submitted to MUST University by this date the student’s enrollment will be terminated.

 - A criminal record may keep a student from obtaining a license or certification related to the Private Security Management program.
 Therefore, a criminal record may affect the student’s ability to gain employment in the field of training.